Jka4/garmin-smart-mode-recording-fixer/README.md

 ## start

     > npm i
-    > node ./src/index.js
+    > put .fit files in src/IN
+    > npm run start

-after pocessing your fixed file will located in `OUT` folder
+after pocessing your fixed file will located in `src/OUT` folder